kovidgoyal/calibre/manual/edit.rst

 You can rename an individual file by right clicking it and selecting :guilabel:`Rename`.
 Renaming a file automatically updates all links and references to it throughout the book.
-So all you have to do is provide the new name, |app| will take care of the rest.
+So all you have to do is provide the new name, calibre will take care of the rest.

 You can also bulk rename many files at once.
 This is useful if you want the files to have some simple name pattern.
 For example you might